 1963 — First Mouse

 The device that we consider the ancestor of the modern mouse was developed in 1963 by Douglas Engelbart.
-It used two wheels to provide movement data in two axes and just like a modern mouse, it was handheld.
+It used two wheels to deliver movement data in two axes and just like a modern mouse, it was handheld.

 1968 — First Trackball Mouse